-Balogun and Hope Hailey (2008) have identified four types of strategic changes:
+Balogun et al. (2016) have identified four types of strategic changes:

-- Adaptation the most common type which occurs incrementally within the current operating model resulting in small tweaks in the processes. - Reconstruction essentially a rebuilding of the organisation done over a short period of time within the existing way of working, resulting in a change of structure. - Evolution a long-term project to incrementally change how the company fundamentally operates. - Revolution a radical change both to the processes and the structure of the organisation.
+Adaptation The most common type which occurs incrementally within the current operating model resulting in small tweaks in the processes.
+Reconstruction Essentially a rebuilding of the organisation done over a short period of time within the existing way of working, resulting in a change of structure.
+Evolution A long-term project to incrementally change how the company fundamentally operates.
+Revolution A radical change both to the processes and the structure of the organisation.

-While a consultant may believe that a business should embark on more radical change (that is evolution or revolution), actually implementing it is much harder than a more simple 'adaptation' approach.
+While a consultant may believe that a business should embark on more radical change (that is evolution or revolution), actually implementing it is much harder than a simpler adaptation approach.